picandocodigo/List-Category-Posts/readme.txt

 this issue on
 GitHub](https://github.com/picandocodigo/List-Category-Posts/issues/134).

-List Category Posts allows you to list posts by category in a post/page using the [catlist] shortcode.
+List Category Posts allows you to list posts by category in a post or page using the `[catlist]` shortcode.
 When you're editing a page or post, directly insert the shortcode in your text and the posts will be listed there.
-The **basic** usage would be something like this:
+The *basic* usage would be something like this:

 `[catlist id=1]`